Table of Contents

 I often get asked how I take solo travel photos and to be honest, there’s no one sole method.

-It’s something I initially struggled with.
-I think most bloggers do unless they’ve got an Instagram significant other or personal photographer following them around.
+Of the many pros and cons of travelling solo, the struggle to get in your own photos is an undeniable con.
+I think most bloggers struggle unless they’ve got an Instagram significant other or personal photographer following them around.
 For every effortlessly casual girl wandering across your feed, you can guarantee a fair bit of thought went into how to get the shot.

 In this blog, I’m going to share my solo travel tips to help you take beautiful solo travel photos.
 It’s an important topic: who would want to take a bold and brave trip around the globe only to come back with no evidence of them there?